 Depending on your development, the regulations relating to constructing an addition might be basic and easy to abide by, or they might be super-specific and difficult to meet.
 For example, relaxed rules might require only compliance with state and local laws.
 Alternatively, strict rules might control everything from the home addition's size, style, height, and color to what kind of fencing and landscaping is required.

 Most development's regulations relating to home modifications are overseen by the HOA (usually through a special HOA committee, called a "building" or "architectural" committee).
 Except for minor interior changes, most developments require homeowners to submit plans and obtain HOA approval prior to modifying a home.

 You might also need to obtain a permit from the HOA before starting construction.
 Many HOA review and permitting processes also require you to pay special review or permit fees.

 If you own a condominium unit, you might want to expand by knocking out some common walls to combine two (or more) adjacent units.
 Your development might prohibit enlarging units, however.
 Check on this before you purchase a unit with the intent to combine.

-If your home is not a condominium you must, before finalizing your plans, ensure that the property on which the home sits will accommodate your desired enlargement.
+If your home is not a condominium but a townhome or something similar, you must, before finalizing your plans, ensure that the property on which the home sits will accommodate your desired enlargement.
 This means you must know all applicable setbacks, height restrictions, and size limitations.